General Information:

 On October 1, 1994, the original 7,425 sq. ft. building opened for business.
 The city quickly realized that this building did not allow room to store baled material, and a 2,500 sq. ft. addition was added within the first year of business.
 For the first 15 years, full-time Public Works staff staffed the recycling center entirely.

 In 2009, an OCCK representative, Steve Gieber, approached Allen Dinkel, Abilene’s City Manager, to suggest a possible partnership to employ OCCK staff at the center.
-For the next three years, OCCK & Public Works employee, George Kleinsorge, staffed the recycling center jointly.
+For the next three years, OCCK & Public Works employee George Kleinsorge staffed the recycling center jointly.
 Upon George’s retirement, the contract was renegotiated, and OCCK officially took charge of all the daily staffing and operations.
 Today, Abilene Area OCCK Coordinator Jenny Richardson oversees the staffing needs.
-The city owns the building and manages the machinery and maintenance of the machinery and building and the processing part of the compost.
+The city owns the building and manages the machinery and maintenance of the machinery and building, as well as the processing part of the compost.
 Public Works Director Lon Schrader makes the arrangements for when materials need to be sold.

 "You Can Make a Difference"